Skip to content

 Getting a microphone

 Holmco and Peiker are two common brands used by Norwegian air traffic control towers and centers.
 They also seem to be quite common among home amateur radio enthusiasts making them relatively easy to get hand of on the second hand market.
 Two popular models are Holmco MH-50 and the Peiker TM110.
-Since both Peiker and Holmco are German brands, a good place to look is ebay.de.
+Both Peiker and Holmco are German brands, so a good place to look is ebay.de.
 Search terms such as "Peiker," "Stabmikrofon," or "Holmco" often yield relevant results.
 Although listings may specify shipping to Germany only, many sellers are willing to ship internationally.
 If you are lucky you might get one in very good condition for 50 EUR or less.

 Holmco MH-50 Peiker TM110